ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 Follow these steps:

-* In your fork of the github repository, inspect the `aks-ga-demo.csproj` file.
+* In your fork of the GitHub repository, inspect the `aks-ga-demo.csproj` file.

 * Verify that the `TargetFramework` field has `net8.0` as the value.